We offer adoptions on a first-come first-served basis.

 To Adopt a Cat:

 - Visitors can meet available cats in our lobby area during open hours.
-Please note that lobby capacity is capped at a max of 6 visitors at this time.

 - During your visit, an adoption counselor will spend time talking with you about the kind of cat you’re looking for and will introduce you to cats at our Adoption Center.